kolypto/py-mongosql/README.md

 ### `CrudHelper.create_model(entity_dict) -> object`
 Create an instance from entity dict.

-This only allows to assign column properties and not relations.
+This method lets you set the value of columns and writable properties, but not relations.
+Use @saves_relations to handle additional fields.

 Arguments: